 One last comment, my guide played a key role in getting the carpet merchant to make the deal with me.
-He shared I was a seasoned traveler and an experienced shopper whom he was escorting me through the souks that day.
-Also, he shared that if he didn’t sell me something, then I would buy from another dealer.
+He shared with the merchant that I was a seasoned traveler and an experienced shopper.
+He emphasized that if this merchant wouldn’t sell me something, then I would buy from another dealer.
 Had I tried to wear the merchant down alone, I do not believe he would have been as inclined to conclude the sale.
-The pressure my guide asserted was the "key" to getting a great deal, which is the last piece of carpet buying wisdom I'll leave you with.
+The pressure my guide asserted was the key to getting a great deal, which is the last piece of carpet buying wisdom I'll leave you with.
 Two hagglers are better than one!

 Are you interested in traveling to Marrakesh?
 Please share plans in the comments section and I’ll happily connect you to the guide I used.

 Enjoy the following video to get an idea of what you will experience when shopping in the fabulous souks of Marrakesh.
 Happy haggling!